softwaremill/magnolia/readme.md

 ## Availability

+For Scala 2:

 A binary is available on Maven Central as `com.softwaremill.magnolia:magnolia-core_<scala-version>:1.0.0-M4`.
 This may be added to an [sbt](https://www.scala-sbt.org/) build with:

 ```
 libraryDependencies += "com.softwaremill.magnolia" %% "magnolia-core" % "1.0.0-M4"
 ```

+For Scala 3, see the [scala3 branch](https://github.com/softwaremill/magnolia/tree/scala3).

 ## Contributing